Creators

 Blond-haired man wearing virtual reality headset

-When you hear the term ‘virtual reality,’ maybe you reflexively conjure the image of a casual VR user sporting a headset and gripping a game controller, fumbling around an arcade or living room.
+When you hear the term ‘virtual reality,’ you may reflexively imagine a casual VR user sporting a headset and gripping a game controller, fumbling around an arcade or living room.

-In the near future, however, as the use cases for VR flourish, we’re bound to see that visual of what constitutes a ‘typical VR user’ or an ‘average VR experience’ fall by the wayside.
-Virtual reality technology has been on the market for a while now, sure, but nothing has solidified its value and relevance to numerous dimensions of everyday life like the new reality of our lives under lockdown following the COVID-19 pandemic.
+However, as VR’s use cases flourish, the concept of a ‘typical VR user’ or an ‘average VR experience’ will soon disappear.
+Virtual reality technology has been on the market for some time.
+Still, nothing has solidified its value and relevance to numerous dimensions of everyday life, like the new reality of our lives under lockdown following the COVID-19 pandemic.

 In this article